pemn/db_downhole_chart/README.md

 # db_downhole_chart

-## Description
+## 📌 Description
+create charts showing downhole geology+grades of mining drillholes
+also included in the repository some variations that fulfill specific purposes
 Downhole charts are a common type of visualization for drillhole data.
 Those charts allow for a quick glipse of the information contained on the intervals.
 Many proprietary softwares already have bult-in tools for generating those charts, but open source tools are not available.
 ## how to use
 The required files is the assay database with intervals and rgb color table file.

-## RGB table
-## 📌 Description
-create charts showing downhole geology+grades of mining drillholes
-also included in the repository some variations that fulfill specific purposes
 ## 📸 Screenshot
 ![screenshot1](https://github.com/pemn/assets/blob/main/db_downhole_chart1.png?raw=true)
 ## 📝 Parameters